tessercat/daoistic-book/daodejing/08/english.md

 Follow its example
 by turning the other cheek.

-A good home is stable,
+Good habits are steady,
-a good mind is open,
+good minds are open,
-a good gift is thoughtful,
+good gifts are kind,
-a good saying is true,
+good words are honest,
-a good decision is fair,
+good rules are fair,
-a good plan is practical,
+good work is useful,
-a good move is timely.
+good action is timely.

 Above all, not fighting
 means not holding grudges.